• Home

 Cardinal Movements

-• Sliding involves moving the entire probe in a specific direction to find a better imaging window.
-This motion is typically used to locate the optimal window, explore different areas of the body, or follow a structure like a vessel.
+Sliding refers to moving the entire probe in one direction to improve the imaging window.
+This motion is typically used to locate the best view, scan different areas of the body, or track a structure like a vessel.

-• Tilting involves moving the probe side-to-side along its short axis (imagine fanning your face with your hand).
-This motion allows for visualization of multiple cross-sectional images of a structure.
+Sweeping involves moving the probe side-to-side along its short axis (imagine fanning your face with your hand).
+This motion helps visualize multiple cross-sectional images of a structure.

-• Rocking involves moving the probe along the long axis, towards or away from the probe indicator.
-This helps center the area of interest while keeping the image in-plane throughout the adjustment.
+Rocking involves moving the probe along its long axis, towards or away from the probe indicator.
+This motion helps center the area of interest while keeping the image in-plane.

-• Rotation involves turning the probe along its central axis (clockwise or counterclockwise).
-This is often used to transition between the long and short axes of a structure, such as a vessel, the heart, or the kidney.
+Rotation refers to turning the probe along its central axis (clockwise or counterclockwise).
+This motion is commonly used to transition between the long and short axis views of structures, such as vessels, the heart, or the kidneys.

 Copyright © 2025 Impocus - All Rights Reserved.